 Web traffic is an important tool for measuring your business’s brand visibility and understanding your core audience.
 It’s not enough to simply have a website these days.
 To be competitive, you must continuously review your website analytics and use web traffic data to inform your business decisions.

 Before you can track your web traffic, you must first add tracking code from a website analytics tool like Google Analytics to your site header.
-Most analytics tools provide similar information: where are visitors coming from, what types of devices are they using, how many pages do they visit, and more.
+Most analytics tools provide similar information: where visitors are coming from, what types of devices they use, how many pages they visit, and more.
 No matter which analytics platform you use, it’s important to understand the various types of web traffic and how you can use them.

 Understanding types of web traffic

-Different types of web traffic can reveal different details about your customers and how your business operates online.
-These types of web traffic include:
+Different types of website traffic can reveal different details about your customers and how your business operates online.
+This includes:

-Direct traffic consists of visitors who type your URL directly into their web browser’s address bar.
+Direct traffic is a traffic channel that consists of visitors who type your URL directly into their web browser’s address bar.
 These people already know about your brand; otherwise, they wouldn’t know your site exists.
 Direct traffic also includes visitors who come from sources that your web analytics tool doesn’t recognize, like PDF documents or text messages.

 For most established businesses, direct traffic is a result of long-term brand familiarity or repeat visits.
-Visitors who initially came to your site through a search engine or social media post may return as direct traffic.
+Visitors who initially came to your site through search engine results or a post from a social media platform may return as direct traffic.
 Alternatively, direct traffic can come from traditional, offline advertising strategies or printed marketing materials like business cards and direct mail.
 As long as these items include your website, they’re likely to encourage direct traffic.

-This means, however, that direct traffic doesn’t inherently provide any actionable insight about those visitors to your site.
+This means, however, that direct traffic doesn’t inherently provide any actionable insight about those visitors.
 Unlike other types of traffic, you can’t attribute direct traffic to a specific campaign or ad.
 You might consider creating separate landing pages for offline marketing campaigns that are only accessible by typing the exact URL, but this could become cumbersome to manage in the long run.

-Referral traffic consists of visitors who come to your site from other places on the internet.
-Common referral traffic sources include news sites, directories, blogs, and external search engines.
+Unlike direct traffic, referral traffic consists of visitors who come to your site from other places on the internet.
+A common referral traffic source includes a news site, directory, blog, and an external link or search engine.
 For example, if your local newspaper publishes a story that mentions your business and links to your website in the article, everyone who clicks that link would be considered a referral visitor.

 You can increase your referral traffic by reaching out to bloggers or reporters to see if they would be interested in featuring your business in a story.
 If the source is popular or reputable, there’s a good chance someone will click the link to your site.
 You can also create your own backlinks by commenting on articles or forums and including a link to your site when it makes sense.